Corinne Goldman she/her

 Casey holds a B.A. in Integral Sustainable Development from Warren Wilson College, a Certificate in Biodynamic Agriculture, and has training in Inclusive Social Development through the Camphill Village Academy.

-Camps: Art, Pageantry and Play and The Great Willowell Cooking Camp
+Camps: Art, Pageantry and Play and The Great Willowell Cooking Camp, and Circus

 Aidan Gardner he/him